0xProject/0x-starter-project/README.md

 You may choose to update the mnemonic in `src/configs.ts` or use the one provided (note if many people use this mnemonic on Ropsten then the funds may be drained).

 When changing the mnemonic ensure that the first three derived address have test ETH.
-You can request ETH from the https://faucet.paradigm.xyz/.
+You can request test ETH from https://faucet.paradigm.xyz/.
 The first derived address will also need test ZRX, which you can mint by running `yarn mint_test_zrx`.

 Install dependencies: